 There are numerous things you can try to ease the itching.

-- While tempting, don’t scratch.
-This can make the itch worse, as the skin around the anus is easily damaged.
+- While tempting, try not to scratch, though this is sometimes unavoidable during sleep.
+Scratching can make the itch worse, as the skin around the anus is easily damaged.

-- Clean gently with warm water immediately after a bowel motion, then pat dry with a soft cloth.
+- Clean gently with a cotton wool ball dipped in warm water immediately after a bowel motion, then pat dry with a soft cloth.
 Don’t rub, as this has the same effect as scratching.
+Avoid perfumed toilet paper.

 - Wear loose clothing made from natural fibres, such as cotton.